 Expect to be very happy with your blepharoplasty results and the rejuvenated appearance you will regain.
 Your eyes will be more open and restored to a more youthful state.
 Results are completely natural and many patients report that others do not know exactly what is different but compliment them on how rested and energized they appear.

-For hollowing under the eyes, there are alternative options available that Dr. Thompson or Henstrom may recommend.
+For hollowing under the eyes, there are alternative options available that Dr. Thompson, Henstrom, or Manning may recommend.
 Many patients are treated with a dermal filler, such as Restylane, to the under-eye area, also known as the tear troughs.
 Our injectors use a blunt cannula when injecting the dermal filler which minimizes bruising and swelling.
 The actual treatment takes approximately 15 minutes, is done in the office with no downtime involved.

 Fat injections are another great way to restore lost volume in the under-eye or tear trough area and are a more permanent option.
 This is where fat from a different area of the patient’s body is injected under the eyes and is often done in conjunction with a lower blepharoplasty.
-It can be a great treatment in and of itself and Dr. Thompson or Henstrom can treat patients with fat injections in the office under local anesthetic or in a surgical center if the patient is more comfortable under general anesthesia.
+It can be a great treatment in and of itself and UFP surgeons can treat patients with fat injections in the office under local anesthetic or in a surgical center if the patient is more comfortable under general anesthesia.

 Learn more on our tear trough rejuvenation page.